prateekkhanal/How-To-Create-A-README/README.md

 And two create a new paragraph, you must hit the `<return>` key twice CONSECUTIVELY.
 ___

 # Escaping

-The back-slash "`\`" is used as the escape character in markdown files.
+To ignore markdown formatting, back-slash "`\`" is used as the escape character.
 For example: `**bold**` would generate **bold** as the output in the markdown files.
 For \*\*bold** to be the output in the markdown files, you have to escape the asterisks(\*) before the word(bold) by putting backslash(`\`) before them i.e. `\*\*bold**`
 ___